garrlicbread/Music-Speech-Segmentation/Scripts/README.md

 ### b) M Bole To.mp3 - A classic song from Munna Bhai M.B.B.S.
 Good for testing False Postives (Type 1 Error) because some parts of this song have random dialogues with no background music.
 ### c) Funny Dialogue.mp3 - An conversation between three characters taken from the movie Hera Pheri.
 Good for testing True Negatives.
 ### d) Sad Dialogue.mp3 - A sad dialogue depicting old-school Bollywood dialogues.
 Good for testing False Negatives (Type 2 Error) due to an usually loud amount of background music being played as a woman vents about something.
+### e) Ve Maahi - Kesari.mp3 - A song considered due to parental pressure.

+# Findings:
+Out of all the models, only Random Forest was able to correct identify all five of these audiofiles.
+It's validation accuracy also reached 100%.
+However, more testing is required.